freedomofpress/securedrop-docs/docs/index.rst

    organization using `Tor Browser <https://www.torproject.org/>`__.

-2. A *Journalist* connects to SecureDrop using their *SecureDrop Workstation*, which provides a virtual airgapped environment to decrypt the submission, after which *Journalists* can view the document using an offline VM, process it (e.g., to remove metadata or potential malware), print it, or export it to a dedicated device.
+2. A *Journalist* connects to SecureDrop using their *SecureDrop Workstation*, which provides separate isolated environments to decrypt and then view the document before processing it (e.g., to remove metadata or potential malware), printing it, or exporting it to a dedicated device.

 .. seealso:: Check out
           :doc:`What makes SecureDrop Unique </introduction/what_makes_securedrop_unique>`